bridge and partners

 Our Singapore studio stands as a centralised heart for design - located in the prime centre of Kampong Gelam, the Singaporean district is steeped in history and celebrated for its street art.
 Street art, for us, is a form of transformation and communication.
 It keeps art out of museums designed for the elite and keeps it in the hands of real, everyday people to access and enjoy.

-And as a true champion of culture that doesn’t only want to capture it but contribute to it, DB Singapore offers its exterior wall as a physical space for storytelling.
+And as a true champion of culture that doesn’t only want to capture it but contribute to it, our Singapore studio offers its exterior wall as a physical space for storytelling.

-For the second edition since its inception in 2019, DB's community wall needed to identify its next emerging talent to share its story for the ‘hood.
+For the second edition since its inception in 2019, our community wall needed to identify its next emerging talent to share its story.

-We partnered with local artist Chris Chai to hand-paint his interpretation of this iconic neighbourhood.
+We partnered with local artist Chris Chai to hand-paint his interpretation of our iconic neighbourhood.

 [Images by portrait photographer Shian Bang]